MichiganLabs/swiftlint-config/README.md

 # Swift Styling Configuration

-This repository contains the SwiftLint and SwiftFormat configuration files to use on all swift projects.
+This repository contains the SwiftLint and SwiftFormat configuration files to use on all Swift projects.
 It also contains a couple helpful git hooks to further aid in enforcing styling.

 To use MichiganLab's default rules in your project, add this repo as a submodule at the root of the project.